Korat Cat Characteristics (Quick Facts)

 It is also not uncommon for Korat cats to develop separation anxiety.

-Luckily, you can avoid all of these issues simply by giving your Korat all the attention and affection he seeks.
+Luckily, you can avoid all these issues simply by giving your Korat all the attention and affection he seeks.
 Having company and being adored is all that they need to stay happy and well-behaved.

 The Korat is a highly adaptable breed.
 Even though these cats form strong attachments to their owners, adult adopted Korat cats will quickly adjust to a new home.